protofire/eth-cli/README.md

 # eth-cli

-A CLI swiss knife for Ethereum developers
+A CLI swiss-knife for Ethereum developers